-- prevent the tongue from protruding and pushing against the teeth
+- Prevent the tongue from protruding and pushing against the teeth

-- remind the child to not place their thumb in their mouth
+- Remind the child not to place their thumb in their mouth

-- help the child keep their tongue back when swallowing
+- Help the child keep their tongue back when swallowing.

 The length of time a patient has to wear a tongue crib varies from case to case.
 It can be worn in as little as a few months up to the entire duration of orthodontic treatment.

 As we mentioned above, not all corrections of tongue thrust are successful.
-However, a patient’s commitment to the treatment can greatly help ensure a higher probability of success.
+However, a patient’s commitment to the treatment can significantly help ensure a higher probability of success.
 Here are some tips we have for those that will be needing a tongue crib or who already have one:

-- Avoid any hard, sticky foods while wearing the tongue crib
+- Avoid any hard, sticky foods while wearing the tongue crib.

 - Ensure oral hygiene and cleanliness of the tongue crib every day

-- Check every day to make sure the appliance is firmly in place
+- Check every day to make sure the appliance is firmly in place.